spectrocloud/librarium/packages/docs/content/04-clusters.md

 ## Creating a VMware cloud gateway

 <InfoBox>
 For Enterprise version users, a system gateway is provided out of the box.
-However, additional gateways can be created as needed to isolate datacenters. <strong>PLEASE VERIFY</strong>
+However, additional gateways can be created as needed to isolate datacenters.
 </InfoBox>

 Setting up a cloud gateway involves initiating the install from the tenant portal, deploying gateway installer VM in vSphere, and launching the cloud gateway from the tenant portal.